Performance Management Process

 On-Going Feedback and Coaching Process

 Document progress against the Objectives and Competencies as defined in the Performance Planning process.
 Be as specific as possible about the employee's actual performance to date, documenting specific observable results wherever possible, and add qualitative information or feedback whenever helpful.
-Any valid updates to employee's objectives, which are based on changes in the unit or department needs, may also be documented in this section.
+Any valid updates to employee's objectives which are based on changes in the unit or department needs, may also be documented in this section.
+This discussion may be documented on the optional “Mid-Review Discussion” form (pdf) or other method.
+This documentation should be attached to the Performance Review Form and submitted to the Division of Human Resources at the end of the review period.

 Dependability and K-State Values are essential requirements - basic behaviors that are critical to K-State operations.